aashir789/InterpretorProject/README.md

 InterpretorProject
 ==================

-This repo is mean for collaboration of development for the 17-630 project: Rudy Interpretor
+This repo is meant for collaboration of development for the Rudy Interpretor